What qualifications do you need to be a childminder?

 That’s right—none!
 We are serious.
 You don’t need any prior qualifications to become a childminder.

 That doesn’t mean you can start caring for children without any experience or instruction.
 You will need to do some training, but that can be done in a matter of weeks.
-Depending on the route you choose, the training can be expensive, but that’s where we come in–Koru Kids cover the cost of all the training and checks required to become a childminder.
-We focus on making our childminders truly amazing at what they do.
-We want childminders working with us to be more than prepared for the reality of caring for kids (minus the expensive university degree).
+Depending on the route you choose, the training can be expensive.

 childminder with qualifications looking after children outside